Israel selects buyer in postal service privatisation

-The buyer will take on 900 million shekels in debt and has an option to lay off another 500 workers, the government said.
+The group of buyers, which also include sweets manufacturer and distributor Leiman Schlussel, will take on 900 million shekels in debt and have an option to lay off another 500 workers, the government said.

+"We fully believe in the state of Israel, in the strength of the economy and the country's future to emerge stronger from any crisis.
+The Israel Post Company is a cornerstone in Israel's economic history," the Milgam-Phoenix-Leiman Schlussel group said in a statement.

+Israel Post CEO David Laron said the sale agreement "is a demonstration of strength for the Israeli economy during a war (with Palestinian Islamist group Hamas)."

 To complete the privatisation, various regulatory approvals are still needed, the Government Companies Authority (GCA) and Communications Ministry said.